Azure/azure-sphere-samples/Samples/PrivateNetworkServices/README.md

    14:18:09, +00.0349344s
    ```

+   For details about the `w32tm` command, see [Windows Time tool w32tm](https://docs.microsoft.com/windows-server/networking/windows-time-service/windows-time-service-tools-and-settings#windows-time-service-tools).

-1. If the SNTP server doesn't respond, then you may see the following output.
-Check that the app is running and that the Azure Sphere device is connected to the internet.
+1. If the SNTP server doesn't respond, check that the app is running and that the Azure Sphere device is connected to the internet.

+   You may see an error similar to the one shown in the following `w32tm` command output when the SNTP server doesn't respond.

    ```sh
    Tracking 192.168.100.10 [192.168.100.10:123].